 There are eight California National Parks.
-Below is an excellent National Parks list.
+I have had the good fortune to visit each and every one and put together below an excellent National Parks list for you.
 In addition to the National Parks there are national monuments, historical sites, recreational areas, national preserves and a protected seashore.
 I have tried to give you a little bit of information about each of these areas.
 A National Parks Pass will get you into each of these places.

 California National Parks

 A group of five islands that the National Park preserves.
 Protected is

 the ocean environment, plants, animals and the archeological resources.

 Death Valley A very hot and dry desert!
 Sand dunes, canyons and 3 million acres of rock wilderness.